jasonbot/weblog/content/weblog/eleven-years-in-the-bay.md

 # Working in Tech

 San Francisco continue, despite itself, to be the best place to work in tech.
-My current employer has a presence in NYC as well, and many of the younger programmers are taking advantage of that as a perk and relocating there, but SF is still where the future of software is happening.
+My current employer has a presence in NYC as well.
+Many of the younger programmers are taking advantage of that as a perk and relocating there, but SF is still where the future of software is happening.

 This is good and bad as I look over it: previously outside of this geographic bubble I was an outsider.
 I was jealously watching my next 5 years as an engineer being roadmapped by an indifferent crowd of people up here, unaware of the influence they had on my professional life.
 Now that I am here I see how dumb most of the people running things really are.
 I don't know if this is some unveiling of an existing truth or just my standards bar being raised, but I no longer assume the people here are any better by virtue of who they are; just _where_ they are.